What’s up with withdrawal? Pulling out all the stops to prevent HIV

 What if someone’s using PrEP or managing an undetectable viral load?

 When it comes to fucking without a condom while using biomedical HIV prevention options, the topic of withdrawal becomes a little more involved.

 Firstly, there’s the matter of managing an undetectable viral load.
-This is a big deal because people living with HIV who manage this continuously for at least six months have effectively no risk of sexually transmitting the virus.
+This is a big deal because people living with HIV who manage this have no risk of sexually transmitting the virus.
 So whether you’re topping or getting fucked bareback, if he’s undetectable, there’s no real risk of transmitting or acquiring HIV in this situation, whether pulling out in time or otherwise.

 Secondly, there’s PrEP.
 Using PrEP is a highly effective way to protect yourself against HIV.
 Thanks to the way it helps protect the body from HIV at a cellular level, PrEP offers high levels of protection against HIV for both tops and bottoms.

 “PrEP offers high levels of protection against HIV for both tops and bottoms.”

 However, neither of these strategies offers any protection against STIs.
 The most reliable way to avoid STIs is to not have any sex at all.
 Using a condom every time offers protection too, although some STIs can still be acquired through other means of transmission.
 For example, herpes simplex virus (HSV) can be acquired through kissing.

 Regardless of your chosen strategy, it’s important to support other people’s choices, even if different to yours.
 When it comes to your preferred HIV or STI prevention strategy, there’s always an opportunity to discuss, negotiate or even use a combination.